QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 Once you've installed MongoDB, you can get the server up and running by calling **mongod** from the command line.
 Once the database server is up, we're in a position to add data to it and make queries on it.
 In this post, I'll run two separate Node.js processes.
 One will insert new data into the database when it becomes available, and the other will make queries on the database.
 To use MongoDB directly from Javascript, rather than using the Mongo shell, it is helpful to install a 3rd party module to do the translation from your business logic to the database layer.
 I've used [Mongoose](http://mongoosejs.com/index.html) in this work, but alternatives are available such as the [Monk](https://github.com/LearnBoost/monk) module.

 Mongoose requires you to define a schema for your data.
 This is actually a departure from vanilla MongoDB, which doesn't require data in a collection to have a common schema.
-This will match my use case though, so it's no big deal in this case.
+This will match my use case though, so it's no big deal here.
 I've created a module which defines the schema I'll be using and called it *telemetryDb.js*.

 {% highlight javascript %}
 'use strict';